 To enable Motion Interpolation you have to enable the TruMotion option and adjust the De-blur and De-judder sliders in order to achieve the desired results.
 Keeping the sliders to a minimum is preferable in order to avoid making the “Soap Opera Effect” appear.
 On the other hand the Black Frame Insertion feature, when enabled, add a black frame between 2 individual frames.
 As a result this creates the illusion of smoother motion because the eyes “reset” every time a black frame is displayed.
 But this feature has a couple of disadvantages also as the black frames result in lower overall brightness while some flickering may appear and can be bothering to a few people.

-Lastly we should mention that the B9 supports Variable Refresh Rate (VRR) but no FreeSync or G-SYNC.
+Lastly we should mention that the B9 supports Variable Refresh Rate (VRR) but no FreeSync.
+As of early 2020 the B9 supports NVIDIA’s G-Sync through a firmware update that LG released.
 VRR seems to be an Xbox One thing at the moment but we have a feeling that soon more devices will start supporting it.